Working Daze by John Zakour and Scott Roberts for November 17, 2011

 10. Wile e coyote

-Totalloser Premium Member over 12 years ago
+Totalloser Premium Member about 13 years ago

 COBOL (common business oriented language) is credited to Rear Admiral Grace Hopper.
 Without it we would not have the rest of the programming languages today.
 Before COBOL you programmed by wiring a board.
 There will always be jobs for COBOL programmers